AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 #### Other themes

-Besides the Material Themes, there are also other prebundled themes made by the community:
+Besides the Material Themes, there are other prebundled themes made by the community:

 <ul class="theme-cards">
 {% for theme in site.data.themes.other %}
   {% include theme-card.html %}
 {% endfor %}

+{% for theme in site.data.themes.other2 %}
+  {% include theme-card.html %}
+{% endfor %}
 </ul>

 #### External Themes

-The plugin also defines an endpoint allowing plugin developers to create and bundle their own custom themes, just like Color Schemes, Keymaps, Coding Styles and so on.
+The plugin also exposes an endpoint allowing plugin developers to create and bundle their own custom themes, just like Color Schemes, Keymaps, Coding Styles and so on.
 To learn more about _External Themes_ or how to create your own plugin, head to the
 [External Themes section](/docs/development/external-themes).